BroadbandForum/usp/docs/specification/index.md

 Path Names are represented by a hierarchy of Objects ("parents") and Sub-Objects ("children"), separated by the dot "." character, ending with a Parameter if referencing a Parameter Path.
 There are six different types of Path Names used to address the data model of an Agent:

-1. Object Path - This is a Path Name of either a single-instance ("static") Object, or the Path Name to a Data Model Table (i.e., a Multi-Instance Object).
+1. Object Path - This is a Path Name of either a Single-Instance Object, or the Path Name to a Multi-Instance Object (i.e., a Data Model Table).
 An Object Path ends in a "."
 Character (as specified in TR-106 [@TR-106]), except when used in a reference Parameter (see [](#sec:reference-following)).
 When addressing a Table in the Agent's Supported Data Model that contains one or more Multi-Instance Objects in the Path Name, the sequence "{i}" is used as a placeholder (see [](#sec:the-getsupporteddm-message)).

 2. Object Instance Path - This is a Path Name to a Row in a Table in the Agent's Instantiated Data Model (i.e., an Instance of a Multi-Instance Object).
 It uses an Instance Identifier to address a particular Instance of the Object.
 An Object Instance Path ends in a "."
 Character (as specified in TR-106 [@TR-106]), except when used in a reference Parameter (see [](#sec:reference-following)).